 - Vanilla extract.
 What is a brownie recipe without a dash of vanilla extract?
 You can omit this if you don’t have any.

-How to make caramel sauce for brownies
+How to make caramel sauce

 - Cashew butter.
 Smooth and drippy cashew butter.
 You can substitute this for peanut butter, almond butter, or tahini.